E-Girls TZ enables girls from low income families to own e-learning Computers starting in primary level

 By Elvina Nawaguna

-AT least 100 schools that would otherwise not afford it have been able to buy computers at lower prices from an NGO that extends Information Technology to rural areas.
+"More than 100 schools that would otherwise not afford it have been able to buy computers at lower prices from an NGO that extends information technology to rural areas.

 In the first year of the project, the organisation distributed hundreds of computers to 60 mostly rural-based schools.
 In the last 20 months UConnect has supplied over 100 schools, both primary and secondary with computers.

-Multi-choice Uganda Ltd has donated a satellite dish worth $200 to the UConnect Schools project.
+Multi-choice Uganda Ltd has donated satellite equipment to the UConnect Schools project.

-Joan Amaniyo of the Ministry of Education and UConnect project coordinator said the dish would enable the project get connected to the Internet via satellite and boost information communication technology (ICT) in rural schools and surrounding areas.
+Joan Amaniyo of the Ministry of Education and UConnect project coordinator said the equipment would enable the project to get connected to the Internet via satellite and boost information communication technology (ICT) in rural schools and surrounding areas.